CryptoskinR/YTDownloader/README.md

 ---

-> \*\*Note:\*\* Use a secondary/throwaway Google account for this process rather than your main account.
+> **Note:** Use a secondary/throwaway Google account for this process rather than your main account.
 Exporting and reusing session cookies carries a small risk of the account being flagged or temporarily restricted by YouTube.

 ---

 <div align="center">

 *This tool is intended for content you own or have explicit permission to download.
-Copyright laws and YouTube's Terms of Service vary by jurisdiction — use responsibly.*
+Copyright laws and YouTube's Terms of Service vary by jurisdiction -- **use responsibly**.*

 </div>